-This setting determines the amount of time in halfcycles (milliseconds for MFDC) that data is recorded after the weld current ends.
+This setting determines the amount of time in halfcycles that data is recorded after the weld current ends.
 It is recommended that the Post be set to slightly less than the 'Hold' time used for the weld schedule, yet long enough for the weld to have solidified.